• Toyohashi Chuo Senior High School

 International Understanding

-As of January 2025, the mural is at the partner school, and the completed version will be sent to the Japanese side in March.
+As of January 2026, the mural is at the partner school, and the completed work is scheduled to be sent to Japan in March.

 Future Exploration